Microloans: What Are They and How Do They Work?

 - A personal guarantee or an indication of the collateral you’ll use to guarantee the loan

-Established businesses likely must supply more business and financial information, such as business tax returns; balance sheets and income statements; and business licenses and permits.
+Established businesses likely must supply more business and financial information, such as business tax returns, balance sheets, income statements, and business licenses and permits.

 If you’re approved for your loan and accept a certain amount of funding, you may have to pay fees and/or closing costs.
-You’ll receive your funds as a lump sum and be able to put it to good use on your business right away just like these entrepreneurs who got microloans.
+You’ll receive your funds as a lump sum and be able to put it to good use in your business right away just like these entrepreneurs who got microloans.

 You will be given a certain number of years to repay your loan—three to six years is typical.
 When you need to start repaying your loan will depend on your lender’s rules.
 But once repayment begins, you’ll need to provide monthly payments composed of principal and interest by a given date each month for a set number of months.